Six people hiking on a dirt trail through a green, hilly landscape with scattered bushes and trees, some of them wearing backpacks and hiking gear.

 Scouts set their own pace for advancement, but they don’t do it without guidance from adult leaders.
 For example, a Scout whose pace is slow because they are disorganized might be encouraged to make progress as a means of becoming better at personal management.
 A Scout who is advancing rapidly might be encouraged to slow down to fully learn skills or have time to experience and practice leadership.
 In both examples advancement is used as a method to encourage the goal of personal growth.

-Here are some general guidelines for each milestone in the advancement journey:
+With that in mind, here are some general guidelines for each milestone in the advancement journey:

 Frequently Answered Questions